Turning up the difficulty

 In Rogue Galaxy, you follow the story of Jaster, a young native of the desert planet Rosa who wants to explore space.
 Through a few coincidences, he is mistaken for a famous mercenary and hired to work for a group of space pirates, led by the notorious Dorgengoa.
 Soon enough, you find out about an ancient treasure-filled planet and Dorgengoa assigns to you the task of finding the way there.

-The “space pirate” part is where the story unfortunately breaks down somewhat. → What can change the nature of a post?
+The “space pirate” part is where the story unfortunately breaks down somewhat. → Max Post 2: The Fall of Max Post

 Two Gamecubes duct taped together